 - 3.1.
-The following Entities are measurable under this code: - 3.1.1.
-All measured entities that are scoped under this sector code; - 3.2.
-The basis for measuring the B-BBEE compliance of an entity in terms of paragraph 3.1 is: - 3.2.1.
+All measured entities that are scoped under this sector code (under statement 6.2) must be measured under this sector code. - 3.2.
+The basis for measuring the B-BBEE compliance of an entity in terms of paragraph is: - 3.2.1.
 Using the eligibility of Exempted Micro-Enterprise; - 3.2.2.
 The Generic Scorecard and QSE Scorecard, in the case of other Measured Entities. - 3.2.3.
 A measured entity in a sector in respect of which a sector code has been issued in terms of Section 9(1) of the B-BBEE Act as amended, may only be measured for compliance in accordance with this code.